 This section summarizes changes to the budget.
 The first section includes adjustments from the FY 2004 Revised Budget Plan necessary to support the FY 2005 program.
-In addition, any adjustments resulting from the Board of Supervisors deliberations on the Advertised budget are highlighted here.

 The second section includes revisions to the current year budget that have been made since its adoption.
-All adjustments as a result of the FY 2003 Carryover Review, the FY 2004 Third Quarter Review, and any other changes through April 19, 2004 are reflected here.
+All adjustments as a result of the FY 2003 Carryover Review and any other changes through December 31, 2003 are reflected here.
 Funding adjustments are presented programmatically.
 For example, the entire cost to open a new facility is presented in one place and includes personnel costs, operating expenses and other costs.